DartVadius/yml/README.md

         etc....
     ]

-    Full list of tags see below
+//    Full list of tags see below

-Warning!
+//Warning!
 This method has limitations.
-To set tags* that represent a list of values, use their own methods
+To set tags* that represent a list of values,
+//use their own methods

-*Tags: 'currencies', 'categories', 'delivery-options'
+//*Tags: 'currencies', 'categories', 'delivery-options'

 3. Or set parameters one by one:
     $head->setName($name)